 2227 History of Chinese Art 960-1800 A.D.

-4 credits

-Concentrating on the arts and architecture of China from the Song (960-1279) to the early Qing (1644-1800) dynasties, with a special focus on painting, this course will include the philosophical, religious, and historical bases for landscape painting and the Buddhist arts of sculpture and architecture.
-Humanities, Global Perspective.
+4 credits Concentrating on the arts and architecture of China from the Song (960-1279) to the early Qing (1644-1800) dynasties, with a special focus on painting, this course will include the philosophical, religious, and historical bases for landscape painting and the Buddhist arts of sculpture and architecture.
+International Nonwestern.
+2302 Italian Renaissance Art 4 credits This course examines the developments in architecture, painting, sculpture, and the minor arts of italy between 1300 and 1600.
+Masters such as Brunelleschi, Raphael, Leonardo da Vinci, Michelangelo, and Titian are analyzed and compared within the historical, religious, political, sociological, and cultural context of the time period.
+Social, Cultural and Historical Understanding.
+2303 Italian Baroque and Rococo Art 4 credits This course examines the developments in Italian architecture, painting, sculpture and the minor arts between 1600 and 1750.
+Masters such as G.L.Bernini, Caravaggio, Borromini, Guido Reni, and Pietro da Cortona are analyzed and compared within the religious, historical, political, sociological, and cultural contexts of the time.
+Social, Cultural and Historical Understanding.
+2239 Romanticism and Impressionism 4 credits A study of the major artists of the nineteenth century including David, Goya, Delacroix, Courbet, Manet, Monet, Degas, Van Gogh and Gauguin.

-2229 Arts of India, China, and Japan

-4 credits

-The development of painting, sculpture, and architecture in India, China, and Japan.
-Global Perspective, Humanities.
-Cross-listed with Cross Cultural Studies 2229.

-2235 Arts of the Renaissance, 1300-1600

-4 credits

-The development of European Arts from Giotto to Michelangelo in the south, and Van Eyck to Bruegel in the north.
-Humanities.

-2236 Baroque and Rococo

-4 credits

-A study of the architecture, sculpture, and painting of the period 1600-1800.
-The masters Bernini, Caravaggio, Rubens, Rembrandt, Velazquez, and Watteau are included.
-Humanities.

-2239 Romanticism and Impressionism

-4 credits

-A study of the major artists of the nineteenth century including David, Goya, Delacroix, Courbet, Manet, Monet, Degas, Van Gogh and Gauguin.
 Both European and American art are included.

-Humanities.

-2240 Twentieth-Century Art

-4 credits

-Painting and sculpture in Europe and America from 1900 to the present day.
+Social, Cultural and Historical Understanding.
+2240 Twentieth-Century Art 4 credits Painting and sculpture in Europe and America from 1900 to the present day.
 Emphasis is placed on emerging artistic trends.

-Humanities.

-2241 The Arts and Architecture of the African Continent and Beyond

-4 credits

-A survey of the ancient and traditional arts of the African continent, including North Africa.
+Social, Cultural and Historical Understanding.
+2241 The Arts and Architecture of the African Continent and Beyond 4 credits A survey of the ancient and traditional arts of the African continent, including North Africa.
 Works will be discussed as visual reflections of the specific cultural and historical contexts in which they were created.
 Some consideration will also be given to the influence of these varied artistic traditions on the art and architecture of the Caribbean, America, and especially the modern European artistic traditions seen in the works of such artists as Picasso, Braque, Matisse, and others.
-Global Perspective, Humanities.
+International Nonwestern.

 Cross-listed with Cross Cultural Studies 2241.

 2242 Art and Culture of Islam

 4 credits

 An investigation of the architecture, painting, and other arts of the Islamic world.
 Areas covered include the arts of Syria, Iran, Turkey, Medieval Spain, North Africa, Central Asia, and Moghul India.

-Global Perspective, Humanities.
+International Nonwestern.